Entrepreneurs Wash the Value Chain Green

 IWD is testimony to founder Colleen Deetlef’s ability to combine business acumen and creative flair to turn waste into beautiful and practical new products that tread lighter on the environment.

-IWD specialises in upcycling different waste material and empowering communities through trainingand job creation by manufacturing a variety of products from discarded tyres and tyre tubes.
+IWD specialises in upcycling different waste material and empowering communities through training and job creation by manufacturing a variety of products from discarded tyres and tyre tubes.
 The company manufactures backpacks, fashion bags, laptop bags and furniture – all of which they can manufacture to customer specifications thanks to their own in-house design team.

-Deeflef started her company in 2013 after more than a two decades in the fashion industry and created an enterprise that tackles two problems that face South African communities – unemployment and waste.
+Deeflef started her company in 2013 after more than two decades in the fashion industry and created an enterprise that tackles two problems that face South African communities – unemployment and waste.
 Whenever any of their items are purchased, customers not only prevent waste from being dumped, but assist to create a job for someone who was previously disadvantaged.

 With five full-time employees, Deeflef’s team grows to 20 part-time workers when large orders come in.
-While she is focused on sustainably growing her business her greatest satisfaction is when seeing someone sew and make something for the first time, and sharing in the sense of achievement.
+While she is focused on sustainably growing her business, her greatest satisfaction is when seeing someone sew and make something for the first time, and sharing in the sense of achievement.

-Find out more here.
+Find out moreĀ here.Ā

 Greendesign Africa